pberndro/docker-phpipam/README.md

 It will:

-* Install debian jessi as base system.
+* Install debian jessie as base system.
 * Install apache2 and php5 with all required modules.
 * Download the latest phpIPAM release from github.com